-Depending on your finances, how serious of a motor vehicle accident you were involved in, and how badly you got hurt, there could be a lot of different things going on in your life right now.
+Depending on your finances, how serious of a car accident you were involved in, and how badly you got hurt, there could be a lot of different things going on in your life right now.

-- It was a minor collision and you weren’t hurt that badly.
-Maybe you got some airbag injuries or a few bumps and bruises and soft tissue injuries and all you needed was chiropractic care, some injections, and a few rounds of physical therapy.
+- It was a minor collision, and you weren’t hurt that badly.
+Maybe you got some airbag injuries or a few bumps and bruises and soft tissue injuries.
+All you needed was some chiropractic care and a few rounds of physical therapy.

-- Your injuries were a lot more serious and you needed one or more surgeries, intensive care, weeks or months of hospitalization, and rehabilitative therapy.
-Maybe you were out of work for a while, or maybe you haven’t been able to go back to work since the accident.
+- Your injuries were a lot more serious.
+You needed surgeries, intensive care, weeks or months of hospitalization, and rehabilitative therapy.
+Maybe you haven’t returned to work yet, or maybe you never will.

 Depending on the severity of your injuries and a few other details, we have the flexibility to offer 3 basic types of car accident settlement loans: